 Ya Boy Kongming! genuinely surprised me.
 I’ll be honest, I asked to review this one because I thought it would be dumb as hell.
 And it was!
 But, to me anyway, it was also a pretty heartfelt story about the power of art.
 It actually reminds me a lot of Bill and Ted’s Excellent Adventure, in that they’re both incredibly silly stories about time-displaced historical figures, but also because by the end they both transcend the limitations of their “stoner comedy” vibe and become something with real meaning and purpose.
 So if you like Bill and Ted, or you’re a Three Kingdoms nerd, or you like getting rip-roarin’ drunk in the middle of the street, I really recommend checking out Ya Boy Kongming!

 Special thanks to Kodansha Comics for providing us with a review copy.
+The digital version is available on several platforms!

 Ya Boy Kongming!
 Credits